 The valuation procedures noted below and information presented in this report are based on provisions underlying GASB 45.
-GASB stipulates retiree benefits be based on age-adjusted costs.
-The excess of expected costs by age less retiree contribution premiums equals the projected benefit that forms the basis for the valuation.
+GASB stipulates retiree benefits should be based on age-adjusted costs.
+The excess of expected costs by age less retiree contribution premiums equals the projected employer cost (i.e. retiree benefit) that forms the basis for the valuation.
 The amount of annual expense accrual under GASB is equal to the Annual OPEB Cost.
-The offsetting liability, called the Net OPEB Obligation, is reduced by the amount of employer benefits provided to retirees during the year.
+The offsetting liability, called the Net OPEB Obligation, is reduced by the amount of retiree benefits provided during the year.